Check out these thirty interesting facts you should know about Alice’s Adventures in Wonderland, one of the world’s most influential novels.

 Dinah (Alice’s cat) has become a popular literary cat.

-Twinkle Twinkle Little Bat and How Doth the Little Crocodile are mimicked in the novel.
+Twinkle Twinkle Little Bat and How Doth the Little Crocodile is mimicked in the novel.

 The Walrus and the Carpenter has also become a successful and well-known poem.